iskconproject/sevabook/docs/prd.md

 - Secure data handling and privacy compliance
 - Offline transaction capability with sync when connection is restored
 - Regular automated backups

+#### AI Requirements
+- Response time for image recognition under 3 seconds
+- Minimum 85% accuracy for common inventory items
+- Graceful degradation when AI services are unavailable
+- Privacy-preserving image processing (no permanent storage of images)
+- Transparent confidence scores for AI predictions
+- Ability to function without AI features when offline

 ---